MrMarans/RSP-Website/README.md

-a very basic website to see which product prototyping works the best for you. https://mrmarans.github.io/RSP-Website/
+a very basic website to see which Rapid Service Prototyping works the best for you. https://mrmarans.github.io/RSP-Website/